Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Physics of Wind Cloud Interactions

 \section{Physics of Wind Cloud Interactions}

-The velocity of the cloud shock is $\vsc \simeq\chi^{-0.5} \vw$ where $\chi \equiv \rhoc/\rhow$ is the density contrast.
+The velocity of the cloud shock is $\vsc \simeq\chi^{-0.5} \vw$, where $\chi \equiv \rhoc/\rhow$ is the density contrast.
 Here we refer the expression in \citet{mckee1975}.
 However, we must note that the expression in \citet{mckee1975} has different meaning in which it describes the interaction of post-shock ISM (rather than the supersonic wind) and cloud buried in it.
-For wind-cloud interactions we concern here, as a non-strict mathematical proof, during the interactions, the post-bow-shock wind and the post-cloud-shock cloud should be in the pressure balance, otherwise the disturbances will travel quickly at the sound speed which is very high for post-shock materials.
+For wind-cloud interactions we concern here, as a non-strict mathematical proof, during the interactions, the post-shock wind and the post-shock cloud should be in the pressure balance, otherwise the disturbances will travel quickly at the sound speed which is very high for post-shock materials.
 This is also verified by our hydrodynamic tests.
-The pressure of post-bow-shock wind is $P_b\simeq\frac{3}{4}\rhow \vw^2$, and the pressure of post-cloud-shock is $P_c\simeq \frac{3}{4}\rhoc \vsc^2$.
+The pressure of post-shock wind is $P_b\simeq\frac{3}{4}\rhow \vw^2$, and the pressure of post-shock cloud is $P_c\simeq \frac{3}{4}\rhoc \vsc^2$.
 Thus, we obtain the above expression which describes the interaction of supersonic wind and cloud.

 Now, let's estimate the total energy driven into the cloud by wind.
 Within $dt$, the sum of kinetic energy and internal energy gained by cloud with covering factor of $\cv$ at $r$ is: \be